Hugo Chávez: Crime and punishment

 During the 1980s and 1990s there was a steady increase in crime in Latin America.
 The countries of Colombia, El Salvador, Venezuela, and Brazil all had homicide rates above the regional average.
-During his terms as president, hundreds of thousands of Venezuelans were murdered due to violent crimes occurring in the country.
+During Chávez's terms as president, hundreds of thousands of Venezuelans were murdered due to violent crimes occurring in the country.
 Gareth A. Jones and Dennis Rodgers stated in their book Youth violence in Latin America: Gangs and Juvenile Justice in Perspective that, "With the change of political regime in 1999 and the initiation of the Bolivarian Revolution, a period of transformation and political conflict began, marked by a further increase in the number and rate of violent deaths" showing that in four years, the murder rate had increased to 44 per 100,000 people.
-Kidnappings also rose tremendously during Chavez's tenure, with the number of kidnappings over 20 times higher in 2011 than when Chavez was elected.
+Kidnappings also rose tremendously during Chávez's tenure, with the number of kidnappings over 20 times higher in 2011 than when Chavez was elected.
 Documentary filmmaker James Brabazon, stated "kidnapping crimes had skyrocketed ... after late Venezuelan President Hugo Chavez freed thousands of violent prisoners as part of controversial criminal justice system reforms" while kidnappings and murders also increased due to Colombian organized crime activity as well.
 He further explained that common criminals felt that the Venezuelan government did not care for the problems of the higher and middle classes, which in turn gave them a sense of impunity that created a large business of kidnapping-for-ransom.

 Under Chávez's administration, crimes were so prevalent that by 2007 the government no longer produced crime data.
 Homicide rates in Venezuela more than tripled, with one NGO finding the rate to have nearly quadrupled.
 The majority of the deaths occur in crowded slums in Caracas.
 The NGO found that the number of homicides in the country increased from 6,000 in 1999 to 24,763 in 2013.
-In 2010 Caracas had the highest murder rate in the world.
+In 2010 Caracas had the highest murder rate in the world, having more deaths than Baghdad during the Iraq War.
 According to the United Nations Office on Drugs and Crime, in 2012 there were 13,080 murders in Venezuela.